rjimgal/jbehave-bigdecimal-converter/README.md

 # jbehave-bigdecimal-converter

-This maven project demonstrates the possible bad usages that BigDecimal (NumericConverter) JBehave allows.
+This maven project demonstrates the possible bad usages that BigDecimal (NumberConverter) JBehave allows.

 ## Run using Maven